Lucifer sat on his marble throne as his dark servant waited patiently for his answer.

 Lucifer frowned, more out of curiosity than disappointment.
 What had a man such as this done to warrant the scrutiny of Satan himself?
 Uncrossing his legs, he leaned over, bracing his chin on tented fingers.

 With a hard yank and a scowl, Lucifer’s dark servant pulled him to the floor.
 The man screamed as he landed on his arm with a crunch.
 The throne room shuddered violently as somewhere nearby a volcano blew its top.
-Bits of molten rock broke away from the ceiling and crashed to the floor, shattering into pieces.
+Bits of volcanic rock broke away from the ceiling and crashed to the floor, shattering into pieces.

 Another shudder made the man scream again.